d99kris/nmail/README.md

 ### text_to_html_cmd

-This field allows overriding which external program to use for converting composed plain text markdown message to corresponding text/html part.
-If not specified, nmail will use the program `markdown` if present on the system.
+This field allows customizing how nmail should convert composed plain text markdown message to corresponding text/html part.
+If not specified, nmail checks if `pandoc` or `markdown` is available on the system (in that order), and uses the first found.
+The exact command used is one of:
+- `pandoc -s -f gfm -t html`
+- `markdown`

 ### trash